 Introduces the anatomical and physiological bases of communication.
 Focuses on the respiratory, phonatory, articulatory, resonatory, and nervous systems, and the contributions of each system to spoken communication.
 Discusses anatomical structures involved in linguistic communication within the context of all the body systems involved in speech production.

-Prerequisite(s): CSD 301 (Speech and Hearing Science)
+Prerequisite(s) or Corequisite(s): CSD 222 (Introduction to Communication Disorders) and CSD 301 (Speech and Hearing Science)